p1geondove/grav-sim/readme.md

 # Gravity Simulation

 This is a small python script made with `pygame-ce` to simulate Newton gravity.
 This originally started as a random project i just wanted to do.
-After i felt like i had reached a point i made a small video and uploaded it to the pygame subreddit.
-It got a bit of traction so uploaded it here on and developed it further and learn about git.
-Now it hosts 500+ lines of messy undocumented code that only 3am me is able to decipher.
+Now it hosts ~1000 lines of messy undocumented code that only 3am me is able to decipher.
 But it has turned out kind of nice.
 No bugs i think and i really love the ui/ux.
 I mean i hope its as intuitive as i think it is

 # Controls